funkhou9/650K_Chip/snp_inspection/scripts/1-ggp_affy_beadchip_comparison_literate/1-ggp_affy_beadchip_comparison.md

-Separately from the need to characterize the Affymetrix 650K chip for the purposes of Kit-based breed probability work, we wish to characterize the SNPs present on the affy by comparing to those on the GGP-HD, GGP-LD, and Porcine SNP60 by position.
+Separately from the need to characterize the Affymetrix 650K chip for the purposes of Kit-based breed probability work, we wish to characterize the SNPs present on the affy by comparing to those on the GGP-HDv2, GGP-LD, and Porcine SNP60 by position.
 ## Objectives

 1. Determine if "KIT SNPs" and "GGP-HD KIT SNPs" are all present on the Affy 650K chip.